Summary

 Standard LEDs use a blue chip + yellow phosphor creating blue spikes.
 Circadian bulbs shift between day, twilight, and night.

-"A standard LED bulb starts with a pure blue LED chip around like 450 nanometers.
-And then what they do is they coat it in a real basic yellow phosphor, and it creates white light."
+"So, I mean, a standard LED bulb starts with a pure blue LED chip around like 450 nanometers.
+And then what they do is they coat it in a real basic yellow phosphor, and it creates white light that we see.
+And when you measure that within a spectrometer, it's got a very unnatural spike in blue light and very little with a yellow."

 Why circadian bulbs beat blue-light glasses: whole-body coverage including skin